apache/pulsar/site2/docs/client-libraries-java.md

 * Reduced cost: services can be switched and recovered automatically with no data loss.

-* Simplified management: businesses can operate on an “always-on” basis since no immediate user intervention is required.
+* Simplified management: businesses can operate on an "always-on" basis since no immediate user intervention is required.

 * Improved stability and robustness: it ensures continuous performance and minimizes service downtime.